davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 I’m [David Gatti](https://twitter.com/dawidgatti), and my goal with this repository is to demystify Sockets.
 I’ll try to explain them in the simplest possible way that I can come up with.

-In this examples I’m going to use NodeJS, and Particle (any version will do) to show how hardware can talk with NodeJS, and vice versa.
+In this examples I’m going to use [NodeJS](https://nodejs.org/en/), and [Particle](https://www.particle.io) (any version will do) to show how hardware can talk with NodeJS, and vice versa.
 But make no mistake, this doesn’t mean the tools that I choose are the only way to go about this.
 This is what I personally know.

-Any embedded device with network connectivity will work similarly, and any language with sockets support will also do.
+But any embedded device with network connectivity will work similarly, and any language with sockets support will also do.

 # The Repo Structure